 Marisha Kay is co-owner of a low impact living shop in Belper, Derbyshire.
 She shares her experiences and interactions with her community and environment through her involvement in the shop, a community interest recycling company and permaculture.

-Pieter van der Gaag is the Executive Director of Ecosystem Restoration Camps.
+Pieter van der Gaag is a director at Ecosystem Restoration Communities.
 In this episode, he talks to me about how this global movement aims to repair broken ecosystems, restore biodiversity and improve the livelihoods of communities, through collaboration of local people and visiting campers.
-Click on the title for the show notes.